signature-ip-ai/inoculator-user-guide/source/activateaccount.rst

 Activate Account
 =====================================================
-This function handles the formal acceptance and activation of a user account in iNoCulator.
-To access this feature, the user must click the link in the invitation email, which will open a tab redirecting to this screen.
+This feature manages the formal acceptance and activation of a user account in iNoCulator.
+To begin the activation process, the user must click the link provided in the invitation email.
+This will open a browser tab directing the user to the Account Activation screen.

 .. image:: images/activate_account-fill_up_form2.png
     :alt: activate_account-fill_up_form